ERP: Extending an existing integration

 Broadly speaking, extending or adding a feature requires you to:

-- Modify the ERP plugin/code unit code to extract the correct data from your system when receiving a request
+- Modify the ERP plugin/code unit code to extract more data when receiving a request

-- Wrap it in the appropriate XML format
+- Wrap the data in the appropriate XML format

 - Return it to Dynamicweb